azuredevcollege/aidevcollege/day2/CognitiveSearch/CognitiveSearch.md

 ### Set up your environment

-Begin by opening the Cloud Shell in the Browser, a Bash console, Powershell console or other environment in which you've installed Node.js:
+Begin by opening the **Cloud Shell** (next to the search field) in the Browser, a Bash console, Powershell console or other environment in which you've installed Node.js:

 ![Cloud Shell](./img/CloudShell.png)